awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-uppercase.md

    + `outputRoute` – A routing token that is added to the S3 Object Lambda URL when the Lambda function calls `WriteGetObjectResponse` to send back the transformed object\.
    + `outputToken` – A token used by S3 Object Lambda to match the `WriteGetObjectResponse` call with the original caller when sending back the transformed object\.

-   For more information about all the fields in the event context, see [Event context format and usage](olap-event-context.md) and [Writing Lambda functions for S3 Object Lambda access points](olap-writing-lambda.md)\.
+   For more information about all the fields in the event context, see [Event context format and usage](olap-event-context.md) and [Writing Lambda functions for S3 Object Lambda Access Points](olap-writing-lambda.md)\.

 1. In your local terminal, enter the following command to install the `virtualenv` package: